mattiashem/app-delivery/README.md

 ## Background
-During 2021 and after heling many student from diffrent eductaions we come to se that we miss some knowledge in the studnet from [yrkesutbildning](yrkesutbildning.md) students.
+During 2021 and after tuturing many students from different educations (linux,devops) I come to see that we miss some knowledge in the students that come from [yrkesutbildning](yrkesutbildning.md) courses.

-One of the key thigs we missed was the own engine.
-To stand infron of a problem not knowing how to solve it.
+One key part that the students from this course where missing was to have there own engine.
+To get a problem and have the knowledge how to solve the problem and to also learn hos to solve problems.

-But knosing how to get the wisdom to.
+This education is what we think is needed to traning students to better start working in the app delivery space.

-We that worked with this course are [team](team.md) and during 2022 we toghter with the Swedish school [tuc](tuc.md) hope run the eductaions.
+We that worked with this course are [team](team.md) and during 2022 we toghterwith the Swedish school [tuc](tuc.md) hope to run this educations.

 ## Call for HELP !

 To make this course we need your help.

-### The plan
+## The plan
+This is our education plan right now but we are well aware that there may be better eductaions plans.

+### Students
 Students and app developers; we want to hear from you.
 We believe we have developed a course which would lead the way in creating world-class beating apps.
 Developers will not only have the tools to create apps that work, but have the tools to critically evaluate their usage in the real-world.